alsa-project/snd-firewire-ctl-services/README.rst

   * The most of monitor parameters may not work for Alesis iO 14/26 FireWire.
 This may come from firmware version.
   * The channel strip dynamics, equalizer, and reverb are not available for Lexicon I-ONIX 810s.
-  * No control is available for Focusrite Saffire Pro 40 (TCD3070 ASIC).
+  * Late versions of Focusrite Saffire Pro 40 (using TCD3070 ASIC) are only partial supported.
+    Mixer levels, metering and routing are supported.
   * No control is available for Solid State Logic Duende Classic and Mini.

 * snd-firewire-digi00x-ctl-service